 Around 80% of the population lives in rural communities, dependent on agriculture & livestock.
 When land is known to be mined, families are threatened with poverty because they can't grow enough food or graze their animals safely.
-Because of the current situation, there are over three million displaced people in Afghanistan who need to be kept safe from the explosives left over from the conflict.
-It also means that the Afghan economy will be turbulent for some time with an increase in poverty.
+Additionally, chronic food insecurity, poverty, scarcity of safe water, and weakened access to infrastructure leave families particularly vulnerable in times of disaster like flooding and earthquakes.

 Our work also has a huge stabilizing affect on communities through employment and training.
 HALO's program in Afghanistan is completely Afghan led, with an ethnically diverse workforce of over 2,500 staff, recruited directly from towns and villages affected, who work every day to help their country.
 For many, it is the only steady employment they have known.
 We provide legitimate job opportunities, promoting peace and ensuring families can put food on the table.